RodgerZhu/Cloud_Security/documents/readthedoc/docs/source/Solutions/tensorflow-serving-cluster/index.rst

    :scale: 80 %
    :alt: Figure: Nginx Ingress controller

-In this tutorial, we focus on:
+In this solution, we focus on:

 - AI Service - TensorFlow Serving, a flexible, high-performance serving system for machine learning models.